 I updated the atlas for A. eremicus as best I could.
 There is some uncertainty regarding the eastern edge of the range of A. eremicus and the western edge of A. tenuispatheus, but I think there are only a handful of observations from those areas.
 Powell indicates that most of the Trans-Pecos Texas plants are A. eremicus (under a different name), but the other does occur there.
 Chihuahua is probably the same way, but I'm not sure about Durango.
 Hard to say if A. tenuispatheus makes it to NM but it might be best to consider it A. eremicus until someone looks into it and "discovers" a new species for New Mexico.

-Posted by nathantaylor over 2 years ago
+Posted by nathantaylor almost 3 years ago

 [Removed some stuff that is no longer valid]

-Posted by jwidness over 2 years ago
+Posted by jwidness almost 3 years ago

 I kicked off the revert again incase it timed out or something - not sure if it will help

-Posted by loarie over 2 years ago
+Posted by loarie almost 3 years ago

 The revert is complete, we're back to square one, thanks @loarie